KyleParato/471_Group_Project/README.txt

   -handling files with spaces in name
   -any sort of packet loss
-  -both server and client handle input breakdown(can probably remove some of the servers error checking for the input)
+  -both server and client handle input breakdown(can probably remove some of the servers error checking for the input) -move server files into a seperate directory below the serv.py